intel/cm-compiler/llvm/tools/clang/docs/JSONCompilationDatabase.rst

    Parameters use shell quoting and shell escaping of quotes, with '``"``' and '``\``' being the only special characters.
 Shell expansion is not supported.
+-  **arguments:** The compile command executed as list of strings.
+   Either **arguments** or **command** is required.
+-  **output:** The name of the output created by this compilation step.
+   This field is optional.
+It can be used to distinguish different processing modes of the same input file.

 Build System Integration
 ========================